MUNBa: Machine Unlearning via Nash Bargaining: Methodology

-As illustrated in \cref{fig:gradient_conflict}, the cosine similarity distributions indicate a clear difference in gradient alignment between our method and SalUn.
-In the top histogram, which shows the cosine similarity between the joint update direction $\tilde{\vg}$ and the preservation task gradient $\vg_r$, we observe that SalUn exhibits considerable gradient conflicts, as indicated by the high frequency of negative values, this means that, the gradients of the preservation task and the joint update direction are often misaligned, potentially hindering effective preservation.
-In contrast, our method has a much higher average cosine similarity compared to SalUn, with the histogram peak shifted closer to positive values, suggesting that our method is more effective at preserving the information about the remaining data, as indicated by the closer alignment with $\vg_r$.
-In the bottom histogram, which shows the cosine similarity between $\tilde{\vg}$ and the preservation task gradient $\vg_f$, our method again exhibits a higher average similarity compared to SalUn.
-This alignment suggests that our method better aligns with the forgetting task, possibly leading to more effective forgetting of targeted information.
-Overall, the comparison between the distributions suggests that our method promotes better alignment between the forgetting and preservation tasks, thus effectively reducing gradient conflict and supporting the model’s ability to unlearn specific data influence without significantly compromising the preservation of other information.
+In contrast, our method has a much higher average cosine similarity compared to MOO, with the histogram peak shifted closer to positive values, suggesting that our method is more effective at preserving the information about the remaining data, as indicated by the closer alignment with the preservation task gradient $\vg_r$.
+Similarly, the cosine similarity between $\tilde{\vg}$ and the forgetting task gradient $\vg_f$ for our method again is also positive.
+This alignment suggests that our method also aligns with the forgetting task, possibly leading to more effective forgetting of targeted information.

+Furthermore, we examine the ratio of gradient norms for the two objectives, \ie, $\frac{\alpha_r \| \vg_r\|}{ \alpha_f \| \vg_f\|}$.
+We observe that MOO often exhibits an imbalance in gradient magnitudes, potentially with one task dominating the joint update direction.
+In contrast, our method achieves a balanced ratio of gradient norms (close to 1.0), ensuring that both tasks contribute proportionally to the unlearning process.

+Overall, the comparison between the distributions suggests that our method promotes better alignment and balance contributions between the forgetting and preservation tasks, thus effectively reducing gradient conflict and supporting the model’s ability to unlearn specific data influence without significantly compromising the preservation of other information.